 Modern Homo sapiens (that is, people who are roughly like we are now) first walked the Earth about 200,000 BC.
-Since then, more than 117 billion members of our species have been born, according to estimates by the Population Reference Bureau (PRB).
+Since then, more than 117 billion members of our species have been born, according to estimates by the Population Reference Bureau.
+You and I are but two of them.

 Forgetting all that magnificence, we obsess over the giggly-ness of our tummies, the chunkiness of our thighs, or the softness of our under-arms.